About the Counseling Team

 Program Coordinator

-Alex (she/her) is the Program Coordinator of the Counseling Center.
-She is a client service and administrative professional with over 12 years of experience across multiple industries.
+Alex is the Program Coordinator of the Counseling Center.
+She is a client service and administrative professional with over 20 years of experience across multiple industries.
 Alex thrives in spaces focused on connection and communication, and she enjoys encouraging and supporting the people around her.

 Alex grew up in Michigan and graduated from the University of Michigan in 2011 with a bachelor’s degree in Psychology and Women’s Studies (now called Women’s and Gender Studies).
 Since then she has worked in bookselling, which both fueled and further fostered a lifelong love of reading and learning.
 Before joining Highline, Alex was the office manager of a community acupuncture clinic in Seattle.
 Alex believes in expanding access to education, care, and community resources.